 - Happen more than 12 times in a month

-- Don’t go away when you make normal changes such as exercise, diet, laxatives or more rest
+- Don’t go away with changes such as exercise, diet, laxatives, or more rest